 Activity 3: A Pattern of Hexagons

 Project this picture on the board.
-Students must find a way to determine an equation to calculate the perimeter, p, of a chain of n hexagons.
+Arrange students in teams and ask them to write an equation that can be used to calculate the perimeter, p, of a chain of n hexagons.

 Note: For students having difficulty, give clues as to which variables to use to find the equation.